Lexical Bindings

 direct C-language calls to the message routines rather than going

-through the Lisp message
+through the Lisp message function.

-may use the full Common Lisp
+Functions defined by flet may use the full Common Lisp

-argument notation supported by defun*
+argument notation supported by defun*; also, the function

-body is enclosed in an implicit block as if by defun*
+body is enclosed in an implicit block as if by defun*.

 See Program Structure.

-form is like flet
+labels form is like flet, except that it

 makes lexical bindings of the function names rather than

 dynamic bindings.
-(In true Common Lisp, both flet
+(In true Common Lisp, both flet and

-make lexical bindings of slightly different sorts;
+labels make lexical bindings of slightly different sorts;

 since Emacs Lisp is dynamically bound by default, it seemed

-also to use dynamic binding.
+more appropriate for flet also to use dynamic binding.

-form, with its lexical binding, is fully
+The labels form, with its lexical binding, is fully

 compatible with Common Lisp.)